 All you hear about in pregnancy is “are you doing your pelvic floor exercises?”
 When asked this, I think most women nod frantically because they think they should know how to do it but in reality inside they are thinking “how do I know if I am doing them right?”

 It is important to remember that the pelvic floor is a muscle, just like in your leg.
 If you don’t use it, you will lose it.
-These are the wise words from Jenny Constable who is a specialist physiotherapist who specialises in the pelvic floor.
-Jenny came to see me at My Baba after a introduction from my obstetrician, and there is literally nothing this lady doesn’t know when it comes to your pelvic floor.
-She’s kindly done us this great post full of tips on how to and what to.
-It’s well worth a read!
-Why not make doing your pelvic floors a new year’s resolution!?
+These are the wise words from Jenny Constable, a specialist physiotherapist who specialises in the pelvic floor.
+Jenny shares her top tips on the best pelvic floor exercises to strengthen muscles and avoid incontinence.

 The 5 reasons pelvic floor exercises are important